The Makhad Trust

 Sustainable Tourism

-The journeys undertaken by participants to Sinai are among some to the best examples of sustainable tourism.
+The journeys undertaken by participants to Sinai are among some of the best examples of sustainable tourism.
 Many of the journeys help the Bedouin directly whereas most tourists visiting Egypt are contributing to the problems the Bedouin have with lack of water.
 For the last 10 years the rainfall pattern has changed and led to draught – it is possible that this is due to climate change.
 Wells have dried up and the Bedouin gardens, so important as a source of food have been dying.
-To add to their problems, it is thought that the vast quantity of water being pumped out of the water table around Sharm-El-Sheik to service the tourist industry, is causing the Sinai water table to drop.
+To add to their problems, it is thought that the vast quantity of water being pumped out of the water table around Sharm-El-Sheik to service the tourist industry, is causing the whole Sinai water table to drop.

 The Makhad Trust has been instigating projects to deepen wells and build small dams to hold back the occasional rainwater that now falls.
 As a result of this work many Bedouin families have been able to revive their gardens and have more food to eat and produce to sell.
 The dams have been a collaborative effort between the Bedouin and British working parties.